-Literary Reference Center also features dozens of lesson plans and a link to EBSCO's Curriculum Standards Module, a tool that can help teachers correlate EBSCO content quickly and easily to Common Core, state- or Canadian province-specific curriculum standards.
+Literary Reference Center also features dozens of lesson plans and a link to EBSCO's Curriculum Standards Module, a tool that can help teachers correlate EBSCO content quickly and easily to Common Core, state- or province-specific curriculum standards.
 The module provides browsing of specific benchmarks, many which have recommended search strings for successful content retrieval.

 Literary Reference Center is a literature student's dream...
 It provides a wealth of information for students doing author or biography reports, not to mention librarians performing readers' advisory.– Library Journal